Unit 6 - Practice Quiz

 B. depressed region.

-C. stagnant region.
+C. prospective region.

 25 A government aims to uplift a 'depressed' population region.
 Which of the following policy interventions would be most effective in initiating a long-term, sustainable demographic and economic transition?